simul/Teleport/README.md

 ## Building UE4 plugin

-1. Using CMakeGUI, create a Visual Studio 2017 x64 build in the Libraries/libavstream subdirectory of plugins/UnrealDemo/Plugins/RemotePlay.
-In the Advanced CMake config settings, search for CXX_FLAGS and ensure that the configurations use the /MD and /MDd options and BUILD_SHARED_LIBS is NOT checked, and USE_DYNAMIC_RUNTIME is checked: Unreal uses the dynamic runtimes so this is needed for compatibility.
+1. Using CMakeGUI, set src: (RemotePlay Folder) and bin: (RemotePlay Folder)/plugins/UnrealDemo/Plugins/RemotePlay/Libraries.
+In the Advanced config settings, ensure LIBAV_USE_DYNAMIC_RUNTIME is checked: Unreal uses the dynamic runtimes so this is needed for compatibility.
+Make sure REMOTEPLAY_SERVER is checked: this removes the client and test projects from the build.
-2. Create the Cmake libavstream project and add it to the solution at plugins/UnrealDemo/UnrealDemo.sln.
+2. Add the created projects to the solution at plugins/UnrealDemo/UnrealDemo.sln.
 Make sure that the release build of libavstream is configured to compile in Development Editor solution config.
 3. Build libavstream, this creates libavstream.lib inplugins\UnrealDemo\Plugins\RemotePlay\Libraries\libavstream\lib\(CONFIG).
 4. Repeat steps 1-3 for thirdparty/enet and thirdparty/basis_universal.
 For Basis, you can just set STATIC to unchecked, this will make it use the dynamic runtimes.
 Ensure BUILD_AS_LIBRARY is checked for Basis.
 5. Right-click UnrealDemo.uproject and select Generate Visual Studio project files and then Switch Unreal Engine version to Simul's private 4.22 branch.
 Open and build the UE4 project in `Development Editor` configuration.